 Just 25 miles from downtown Los Angeles, Malibu Creek State Park has over 4,000 acres to experience fall.
-The park features hiking, fishing, bird watching and horseback riding opportunities.
-There are 15 miles of gorgeous streamside trail through oak and sycamore woodlands and chaparral-covered slopes.
-As of June 1st, 2019, the campground re-opened to reservations.
+The park features hiking, fishing, bird watching, and horseback riding opportunities.
+There are 15 miles of gorgeous streamside trails through oak and sycamore woodlands and chaparral-covered slopes.
+As of August 18th, 2022, the campground is fully open and taking reservations.
 Reservations may be made online or over the phone.
 Check the website for details.

 Los Angeles County Arboretum & Botanic Garden

-The Los Angeles County Arboretum and Botanic Garden consists of “127 acres of plants, natural landscapes, wildlife and historic buildings.”
-Families will view plants and trees from around the world as well as seeing a variety of birds, including the famous peacocks, in this official wildlife sanctuary.
+The Los Angeles County Arboretum and Botanic Garden consists of “127 acres of plants, natural landscapes, wildlife, and historic buildings.”
+Families can view plants and trees from around the world as well as see a variety of birds, including the famous peacocks, in this official wildlife sanctuary.
 Be sure to visit the Meadowbrook Garden which not only provides views of the San Gabriel Mountains but also trees bathed in glorious fall colors.

 Whittier Narrows Recreation Area

-Whittier Narrows is a 1,492-acre park located in the City of South El Monte and is one of Los Angeles County’s largest and most popular recreation areas.
-With nearly every ecosystem naturally represented at the Whittier Narrows Recreational Facility there are plenty of opportunities to enjoy the fall weather.
+Whittier Narrows, a 1,492-acre park located in the City of South El Monte, is one of Los Angeles County’s largest and most popular recreation areas.
+With nearly every ecosystem naturally represented at the Whittier Narrows Recreational Facility, there are plenty of opportunities to enjoy the fall weather.

 Idyllwild Nature Center

-Nestled in the San Jacinto mountains in the Inland Empire, Idyllwild is set among tall pines, sweet smelling cedars and large legendary rock formations.
-The town has kept its locally owned shops and restaurants in a small town atmosphere and spending a day in the peace and quiet is the perfect alternative to a bustling LA city day.
+Nestled in the San Jacinto mountains in the Inland Empire, Idyllwild is set among tall pines, sweet-smelling cedars, and large legendary rock formations.
+The town has kept its locally owned shops and restaurants in a small town atmosphere and spending a day in peace and quiet is the perfect alternative to a bustling LA city day.
 Idyllwild is perfect for day trips and weekend hikes.

 Town of Julian

 Julian is a historic gold mining town located approximately one hour east of San Diego.
-It is a quaint mountain retreat with four distinct seasons: Spring brings the blossoming of many flowers including daffodils and lilacs; Summer is perfect for hiking and star-gazing; fall is famous for the apple harvest and fall colors; while winter brings snowfall and bright, crisp days.
+It is a quaint mountain retreat with four distinct seasons: Spring brings the blossoming of many flowers including daffodils and lilacs; Summer is perfect for hiking and star-gazing; Fall is famous for the apple harvest and fall colors; Winter brings snowfall and bright, crisp days.
 Specialty shops line the historic streets, and there are tons of picnic areas.

 Big Bear Lake

-The Village – Village Dr. And Big Bear Blvd., Big Bear Lake, CA
+The Village — Village Dr. and Big Bear Blvd., Big Bear Lake, CA 92315

 Lake Arrowhead Village, Dockside